NewUlmDesign/TryItYourselfHTML5/README.md

 == Installation ==

 1. Upload folder in your web server
-2. Insert in your address address bar: http://yourdomain/TryItYourSelfHTML5/ and start to design online your web application
+2. Insert in your address bar: http://yourdomain/TryItYourSelfHTML5/ and start to design online your web application

 == Frequently asked questions ==